lunatic-solutions/lunatic-rs/examples/supervised_abstract_process/README.md

 # Supervised Abstract Process Example

-This example shows how to call a supervised abstract process across different modules using the auto-generated public traits from the `abstract_process` macro.
+This example shows how to call a supervised abstract process across different files using the auto-generated public traits from the `abstract_process` macro.

 ## Files
 * `counter_abstract_process.rs`